Rational partition models under iterative proportional scaling: Preliminaries

 Let $A^1, A^2$ be partition matrices, each with $m$ columns.
 Let $A^{1}A^{2}$ denote the matrix obtained by stacking $A^{1}$ above $A^{2}$; that is,

 From the partitions of $A$ we can build a new matrix, by stacking the partitions as defined above

-Although there are many ways to arrange the rows of $A$ to build $A^{1, \dots, k}$, since they all have the same collection of rows as $A$ they clearly have the same rowspan, and hence define the same toric model $\Mcal_A$ as $A$.
-However, as we show in the next subsection, a different representation of the same model may affect the convergence of the iterative proportional scaling algorithm.
-We assume throughout $A$ is of the above form.
-Note that partition models are the set of models that one can use the IPS algorithm on.
+There are many ways to arrange the rows of $A$ to build $A^{1, \dots, k}$; however, since they all have the same collection of rows as $A$ they clearly have the same rowspan, and hence define the same toric model.
+As we show in the next subsection, a different representation of the same model may affect the convergence of the iterative proportional scaling algorithm.
+We assume throughout that $A$ is a \multipart matrix.